TLMichael/Elegant-Expression/README.md

    > Communication-Efficient Asynchronous Stochastic Frank-Wolfe over Nuclear-norm Balls, arXiv preprint, 2019.

-9. The matrix dimensions $d$ and $m$ are both in the thousands or above, and the number of functions (data points) $n$ is in the millions or more.
+9. The matrix dimensions $d$ and $m$ are both **in the thousands or above**, and the number of functions (data points) $n$ is **in the millions or more**.

    > A distributed Frank–Wolfe framework for learning low-rank matrices with the trace norm, Machine Learning, 2018.

-10.
+10. We present an optimization method that offers empirically **the best of both worlds**: our algorithm yields good generalization performance while requiring only one hyper-parameter.

+    > Deep Frank-Wolfe For Neural Network Optimization, ICLR 2019.

+11.